A co-analytic Cohen indestructible maximal cofinitary group: Notation and Preliminaries

-That is, we simply iterate applying all the letters of $w$ as they appear from right to left, and record the outcome until we reach a value not in the domain of $s$.
-We can represent such a path e.g.\ as follows:
+and $\alpha \in \omega+1$ is maximal such that all of these expressions are defined.
+That is we simply iterate applying all the letters of $w$ as they appear from right to left and record the outcome until we reach an undefined expression.

-(supposing $w$ has length $n\geq2$ and $\alpha > n+2$).
-We shall also use the phrase that the letter $a_i$ \emph{occurs}, or is \emph{applied (to $m_{nl + i-1}$)}, at step $n l +i$ in the path (although strictly speaking, it is $a_i[s]$ that is applied).